 Most houses have permitted development rights, which make it possible to replace existing windows (or create new windows) without requiring planning permission from the Council, so long as the materials of the proposed windows are be 'of a similar appearance' to the materials of the existing windows, and any upper floor side windows must be obscure-glazed and non-opening.
 (Note that the non-opening requirement does not apply if the parts of the window that can be opened would be more than 1.7 metres above internal floor level).

-Please remember it's the owner's responsibility to ensure that any works are permitted development, by checking the planning history of the property, before proceeding.
-You can check the planning history here.
+Please remember it's the owner's responsibility to ensure that any works are permitted development, by checking the planning history of the property before proceeding.

 Do I need planning permission?